 - 1/4 cup shredded Parmesan cheese

-- 2 tablespoons toasted sunflower seeds (almonds, walnut, or traditional pine nuts may also be used)
+- 2 tablespoons toasted sunflower seeds (you can also use almonds, walnuts, or the traditional pine nuts)

 - Dash black pepper

-- Place all ingredients, using 1/2 cup off the olive oil, in a food processor.
+- Place all ingredients, using 1/2 cup of the olive oil, in a food processor.

 - Turn on and process until smooth.
 You may need to stop and scrape the sides of the bowl once or twice.

 - Check the consistency of your pesto and add more oil if desired, pulsing the processor to combine.
-I like this with the full cup of oil.
+I like this with a full cup of oil.

-- 1 cup garlic mustard leaves washed, drained, and moderately packed
+- 1 cup washed & drained garlic mustard leave

-Place all ingredients, using 1/2 cup of the olive oil, in a food processor.
+- Place all ingredients, except 1/2 cup of olive oil, in a food processor.

-Process until smooth, scraping the sides of the bowl once or twice if needed.
+- Process ingredients until a smooth paste forms, scraping the sides of the bowl once or twice.

-You might find it difficult to get a lot of gardening done with little ones and a busy family life.
-Garlic mustard lets you enjoy fresh food from the backyard with little work on your end.
+Foraging this wild green and turning it into garlic mustard pesto lets you enjoy fresh food from the backyard with little work on your part.
 And native plants will thank you for removing it and giving them extra room to thrive!